How Much Do Accent Coaches Charge? Pricing and Rates for Accent Training Services

 • How do I structure a program that produces real results?

-Having a clear teaching framework makes pricing much easier because instructors can confidently offer structured programs rather than individual lessons.
+Having a clear teaching framework makes pricing much easier because instructors can confidently offer polished, professional programs with concrete outcomes, rather than individual lessons with no overarching goal.

 Learning the GlobalVoice™ Framework